rio-nos/automated_billing/README.md

 About:

 	This project was motivated with the idea that I did not have the motivation to manually pay each individual's fair share of the bill.
-I gave up most of my responsibility on overseeing the bills for 6 individuals in our house and gave most of the responsibility to my automated python script.
+I gave up most of my responsibility on overseeing the bills for 6 individuals in our house and gave gave it to this python script.
 The idea was that I could have this python script login to each websites pertaining to a service, retrieve the bill's balance, calculate each individual's share of the bill, then apply the amount to each card and pay the bill.